input-output-hk/catalyst-core/src/vit-testing/doc/vitup/mock.md

 ##### Make account endpoint unavailable

-Mock will reject n calls to account endpoint and as a result voting app won't recieve voting power for some time.
+Mock will reject n calls to account endpoint and as a result voting app won't receive voting power for some time.
 This endpoint assume that one who changes block-account endpoint knows what is the frequency of calls from client and ultimately can be translated to some time of unavailability.